Are Blade Helicopters A Good Choice To Start With?

 For those looking to hone their skills on a small collective pitch RC helicopter that is well suited to flying in your own yard, the Blade 150 S (replacement for the 130 S) is worth considering, sharing many of the same characteristics of the popular 130 S.

-Self leveling stabilization and a more accurate panic mode, give beginner pilots the confidence to master collective pitch flight.
+Self leveling stabilization and a more accurate rescue mode, give beginner pilots the confidence to master collective pitch flight.
 3D flight performance when in aerobatic mode is decent and crisp provided you manage your collective energy.

 Carbon fiber main frame and main gear along with metal gear servos and Fiber Reinforced Plastic main blades can survive the learning curve and add confidence.
 The brushless direct drive tail motor driving a tri-blade tail rotor gives a solid tail lock while minimizing tail maintenance.